Cart-pole Swing-up Task Using MPC

 \[\int_{0}^{T}{w(t)dt} = \sum_{i=0}^{N-1}{\frac{h_k}{2}\Big(w(t_k) + w(t_{k+1})\Big)}.\]

-Similarly, to ensure the state dynamics are respected, an equality constraint needs to be added.
-Following the same formulation as the last section we have a set of equality constraints, one at each knot point,
+Similarly, to ensure that the state dynamics are respected, an equality constraint needs to be added.
+Following the same formulation as in the last section, we have a set of equality constraints, one at each knot point,

 \[\frac{h_k}{2}\Big(f(x(t_k)) + f(x(t_{k+1}))\Big) = x(t_{k+1}) - x(t_k), \forall i = 1, \cdots, N-1.\]